Grant FAQs Applying for a research grant

 Does my application need Health Regulatory Authority (HRA) approval?

-What happens if the grant does not start on the correct date?
+What happens if the grant does not start by the expected start date?

 • Project and proof-of-principle grants should start within six months of the award date.